emmatracy/your-repo-name/x_team_rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks

-volunteering
+* Divide work into evenly sized tasks
+* Volunteer for these tasks off the list

 ## How will we will track progress (and follow-up) on completion of tasks

-review each other's work through code review and communicate when tasks are accomplished/started
+* review each other's work through code review and communicate when tasks are accomplished/started

 ## How will will communicate difficulties with a task assigned to us

-Facebook chat
+* Facebook chat
+* Github issues
+* PR comments

 ## How we will back up each other to ensure that deadlines are not missed

-communicate with team members
++ Take over tasks from other group members if necessary
++ Communicate well ahead of time if we will be unable to complete assigned tasks